 Few places in Ancient Greece were as important as Ancient Olympia.
-The site that was home to the Olympic Games was one of the most sacred places in Greece.
-Today, it’s a very popular attraction for Greeks and tourists alike.
+The site where the Olympic Games took place was one of the most sacred places in Greece, and is a popular attraction today.
 Here’s some information about Ancient Olympia Greece.

 Where is Ancient Olympia

 Ancient Olympia is a large archaeological site in the Western Peloponnese.
 It is one of the 18 UNESCO world heritage sites in Greece.